ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 I light up the world with my colorful glow, and I bless the universe with my flying seeds that fly into the endless darkness.

 My Little Prince Carrot grew me using p5.js, a little bit of math, some logic, and a lot of playfulness!
-She's going to walk you through the steps of bringing me to life.
+She's going to walk you through the her process of bringing me to life.

 Oh dear traveler from Earth, are you ready to become the Little Prince of your one and only MagicDande on B611?